 – Bit depth BitDepthC for the chroma sample arrays, if any, of the input pictures.

-– A chroma format indicator, denoted herein by ChromaFormatIdc, as described in clause 7.3.
+– Chroma format indicator ChromaFormatIdc, as described in clause 7.3, of the input pictures.

 – When nnpfc_auxiliary_inp_idc is equal to 1, a filtering strength control value array StrengthControlVal[ idx ] that shall contain real numbers in the range of 0 to 1, inclusive, of the input pictures with index idx in the range of 0 to numInputPics − 1, inclusive.

-Input picture with index 0 corresponds to the picture for which the NNPF defined by this NNPFC SEI message is activated by an NNPFA SEI message.
+Input picture with index 0 is the picture in CandInputPicList corresponding to the picture for which the NNPF defined by this NNPFC SEI message is activated by an NNPFA SEI message.
 Input picture with index i in the range of 1 to numInputPics − 1, inclusive, precedes the input picture with index i − 1 in output order.